Constrictor (character): Frank Payne

 Frank Payne was an agent of the international espionage organization S.H.I.E.L.D., and the father of an adult daughter, Mia.
-When S.H.I.E.L.D. needed a costumed "supervillain" to go undercover in the criminal organization called the Corporation, Frank was given a snake-themed costume and a pair of wrist-mounted electrified metal coils.
+When S.H.I.E.L.D. needed a costumed "supervillain" to go undercover in the criminal organization called the Corporation, Payne was given a snake-themed costume and a pair of wrist-mounted electrified metal coils.
 Using the false identity of "Frank Schlicting" from Racine, Wisconsin, and the codename of "Constrictor", he infiltrated the group, only to suffer a nervous breakdown and become a career criminal in earnest.
 As a result of his defection, S.H.I.E.L.D. allowed his daughter to believe that he had died.
-As Constrictor, "Schlicting" debuted in combat against the Hulk, while attempting to assassinate the Hulk's friend Jim Wilson on behalf of the Corporation.
-The Corporation next sent him to assassinate Captain America; Constrictor was trapped in a cave-in of S.H.I.E.L.D. headquarters, and was freed by Captain America.

-Constrictor would remain an independent mercenary, criminal, and assassin after the dissolution of the Corporation.
-He next battled Iron Man as a member of Justin Hammer's criminal army.
-He next teamed with Sabretooth to safeguard a stolen jade tiger statuette, and battled Power Man and the Daughters of the Dragon.
-He teamed with Sabretooth again to help Sabretooth get revenge on Misty Knight.
-They fought Iron Fist, Power Man, El Águila, and Misty Knight.

-Working for the Viper, he battled Captain America and Nomad.
-He wound up turning against the Viper.
-He next joined with other criminals in an attempt to assassinate the hospitalized Thing.
+Constrictor becomes an independent mercenary, criminal, and assassin after the dissolution of the Corporation.

-Constrictor was also invited to join the Serpent Society, which he turned down and walked out after the first meeting.
-He subsequently tried to turn them over to the Avengers, and Anaconda later exacted revenge on him.
-While in the hospital recuperating from the beating, he was nearly killed by the Scourge of the Underworld disguised as a nurse, but was saved by Captain America.
+Constrictor is invited to join the Serpent Society, but abandons the group after the first meeting.
+He subsequently tries to turn the Society over to the Avengers, but is attacked by Anaconda.
+While recuperating, Constrictor is nearly killed by the Scourge of the Underworld.

-Constrictor eventually took an assignment to kill the Beast in Belgium by Commander Courage who was impersonating the Red Ghost.
-Finding out that he had been set up, Constrictor teamed up with Beast to defeat Commander Courage.

-He later had a showdown with his common-law stepfather McAvey, who had murdered his mother.

-Constrictor has battled numerous heroes over the years, including repeated encounters with Captain America, Iron Fist, Luke Cage, Spider-Man, Thing and even the short-lived character NFL SuperPro.
-Although Luke Cage and Nick Fury eventually uncovered Payne's former identity, he chose to retain the Schlicting alias and to allow his daughter to believe that her father was dead.
-During the Acts of Vengeance, Constrictor was one of the many villains that attacked the Fantastic Four.